Gr1mm4g3/Blackjack/README.md

     └── globals.css
 ```

-## Development Status

-### Completed
-- Project setup and infrastructure
-- Core game components
-- State management system
-- Basic gameplay mechanics

-### In Progress
-- Core game flow implementation
-- Dealer play logic
-- Win/loss determination
-- Payout system

-### Upcoming
-- Basic strategy engine
-- Card counting features
-- Game animations
-- Settings system

 ## Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - Card designs inspired by classic casino decks
-- Betting system based on standard casino rules
+- Chip designs based on standard casino chips
-- Basic strategy rules from proven mathematical models

-## Contact

-For questions or feedback, please open an issue or contact the maintainers.
+- Built with modern web technologies and best practices